Nadezhda Babkina: Political activity

 On September 15, 2014, she participated in the Moscow City Duma elections in the constituency No. 6 (Golovinsky, Levoberezhny, Khovrino districts, and part of Western Degunino), where she won the majority of votes.
 As an MP, she succeeded in the opening of children's music studios in the schools of her district.

 Sanctions

-In February 2023 Canada sanctioned Nadezhda Babkina for being involved in Russian propaganda and spreading misinformation relating to the 2022 war in Ukraine.
+In February 2023 Canada sanctioned Nadezhda Babkina for being involved in Russian propaganda and spreading misinformation relating to the Russian invasion of Ukraine.